randerson911/DEN/README.md

 # COBRA DEN Quick Configuration Scripts
-Ansible Scripts for COBRA DEN configurations
+Ansible Scripts for COBRA DEN configurations instructions.

+1. SSH into guac using command `ssh cobra@10.255.255.253`

+2. Clone this repo using command `git clone https://github.com/PACAF-COBRA/cobraden.git`

-Change username and password placeholders (see_vta_for_value) in the following files:
+3. Change username and password placeholders (see_vta_for_value) in the following files:

 * ansible/group_vars/all/vars.yml